aeqz/purescript-array-reverse/README.md

 # Implementing array reverse in PureScript

 Let us say that we want to implement a function to reverse an array in [PureScript](https://www.purescript.org), a strongly typed, purely functional and strictly evaluated programming language that compiles to JavaScript.
-The type signature of our function would be
+The type signature for our function would be

 ```haskell
 reverse :: forall a.
 Array a -> Array a